axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    - This example ensures that latest version of nginx is installed on my servers, that is started by default and then uses the configuration file that you provided

    ### Characteristics of Domain languages
-   - Looking at the above examples more closely, we can categorise domain languages into two:
+   Looking at the above examples more closely, we can categorise domain languages into two:
+   #### Internal domain languages
    - RSpec and Phoenix router are written in host languages (i.e.) the langauge of the application itself, here Ruby and Elixir
    - They include some additions like [metaprogramming](https://en.wikipedia.org/wiki/Metaprogramming) and macros but compiled and run as the application code itself.
    - True extensions to your code's vocabulary
    - These are internal domain languages

+   #### External languages
    - Cucumber and Ansible configurations are writen in own langauges
    - Read by code and converted into some form the code can use to run it
    - These are external languages

    ### Trade-Offs Between Internal and External languages
    - Internal domain language can take advantage of the features of the host langauge